-Obsidian is able to perform well under pressure with its top-gear hardware.
-Along with the modding and compatibility switching slider, the Obsidian is an extremely good investment for the arcade game lovers.
+Obsidian can perform well under pressure with its top-gear hardware.
+Along with the modding and compatibility switching slider, the Obsidian is an extremely good investment for arcade game lovers.
 Ordering it from Qanba’s site delivers you a shockproof bag for carrying it along.
 Overall, the Qanba is a great choice and one that will leave the buyers satisfied.

-HORI Real Arcade Pro 4 Kai sits at a range which is between the budget and premium threshold.
+HORI Real Arcade Pro 4 Kai sits at a range that is between the budget and premium threshold.
 This is not an overly expensive piece of hardware, therefore, some features are missing.
 Despite that, the Pro 4 Kai is still a stick that you will be able to familiarise yourself with fairly quickly.

 The Pro 4 Kai is available in four different colors- black, red, blue, and white.
 This seems a bit uncommon however, it only serves to open up more customization possibilities for the users.
 With rubber pads at the bottom, this stick has a wide and thin frame size.
 Additionally, the weight of this feels solid and lies in the middle of the scale.
 Pro 4 Kai has Hayabusa’s 30mm matte surface buttons.
 They are not Sanwa grade however, the matte finishing instead of gloss helps maximize gripping.
 Hayabusa buttons and joystick are designed to have a quicker response however, the tradeoff comes in the form of noise.
 The buttons make a clicky noise which is not a preference for the most part considering how buttons are to be smashed in fight sticks.

-The control buttons are all put away in the side of this arcade stick.
-This too has a slider which lets you choose between PS4, PS3, and PC.
+The control buttons are all put away on the side of this arcade stick.
+This too has a slider that lets you choose between PS4, PS3, and PC.
 Additionally, modding is an option as well, albeit with some limitations.
 The buttons and joystick can easily be switched however, the bottom artwork is toughly glued down.
 It needs some prying and pulling before it can be pulled off which sometimes ends up leaving a glue residue.